Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 - Improvement and finalisation of the home page index.html.
 - Problem associated with pulling and pushing resolved.
 #### Pamphlet
-- Finished 2 panels of the back page
+- 2 Panels of the back pages were completed.
+	- Editing images in Photoshop took time which caused the 3rd panel have no progress.

 ### 20:00 - 21:00
 #### Website
 - Draft of about.html was commenced and completed.